-- Cut and fill data are not available at this time. - Based on the thickness of the clays encountered in the borings, we anticipate the final pavement subgrade Plasticity Index value to be greater than 20 or less than or equal to 20. - If the final pavement subgrade Plasticity Index values are greater than 20, subgrade stabilization is needed. - The subgrade soils should be tested for soil sulfate content prior to stabilization.
-If the soil sulfate content is higher than 3000 ppm an alternate procedure will be needed. - ${\odot}$ The subgrade should be stabilized to a depth of 6 or 8 or 12 inches using 7 $\frac{1}{2}$ percent lime content. - Lime application rate of 32.0 lbs per sq yard for 6-inch depth of stabilization is recommended.
+- Cut and fill data are not available at this time. - Based on the thickness of the clays encountered in the borings, we anticipate the final pavement subgrade Plasticity Index value to be either less than or equal to 20 or greater than 20. - If the subgrade Plasticity Index values are less than or equal to 20, as per City of San Antonio or Bexar County requirements, subgrade stabilization is not needed. - If the final street subgrade Plasticity Index values are greater than 20, then the subgrade should be stabilized. - The subgrade should be stabilized to a depth of 6 or 8 inches using 8 1⁄2 percent lime content. - The subgrade soils should be tested for soil sulfate content prior to stabilization.
+If the soil sulfate content is high, an alternate procedure will be needed. - Lime application rate of 35 lbs per sq yard for 6-inch depth of stabilization is recommended.

-- Lime application rate of 43.0 lbs per sq yard for 8-inch depth of stabilization is recommended. - Lime application rate of 64.0 lbs per sq yard for 8-inch depth of stabilization is recommended. - The subgrade may also be stabilized with cement in lieu of lime.
-Cement application rates should be determined at the time of construction. - If the final pavement subgrade Plasticity Index values are less than or equal to 20, then subgrade stabilization is not needed. - If fill used to raise the grade approved fill material free of deleterious material should have a minimum CBR value of 2.0 and a maximum Plasticity Index value of 60.
-Lime application rates should be re-evaluated and tested for sulfate content prior to use of the fill material. - The fill material should be approved by the geotechnical engineer, free of deleterious material, and the gravel size should not exceed 3 inches in size.
-The material should be placed and compacted as per applicable city / county guidelines.
+- o Lime application rate of 46 lbs per sq yard for 8-inch depth of stabilization is recommended. - Cement may be used in lieu of lime.
+Cement application rate should be determined at the time of construction. - If fill is used to raise the grade, fill material should be approved fill material, free of deleterious material, with a minimum CBR value of 2.5, and a maximum Plasticity Index value of 60.
+Lime application rates should be re-evaluated and tested for sulfate content prior to use of the fill material.
+The material should be placed as per applicable city or county guidelines.

-General Notes:
+General Notes ():

-- Input parameters used in pavement section calculations are shown in Table No. 6.
-Please call us to provide pavement recommendations, if needed, for different input values. - If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations. - Pavement section recommendations are based on a subgrade CBR value of 2.0.
+- Input parameters are shown in Table No. 4.
+Please call us to provide pavement recommendations, if needed, for different input values.
+If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations. - Pavement section recommendations are based on a subgrade CBR value of 2.5.
 The pavement recommendations are not based on the shrink / swell characteristics of the underlying soils.
-The pavement can experience cracking and deformation due to shrinkage and swelling characteristics of the soils as described in the "Vertical Movements" section of this report.
-Use of geogrid helps reduce the shrink / swell related cracking. - If water is allowed to get underneath the asphalt, or if moisture content of the base or subgrade changes significantly, then pavement distress will occur.
-Moisture penetration underneath the asphalt pavement surface may be reduced by installing a vertical moisture barrier, such as deeper curbs; curbs extending a minimum of 6 inches into subgrade.
+The pavement can experience cracking and deformation due to shrinkage and swelling characteristics of the soils as described in the Vertical Movements section of this report.
+Use of geogrid help reduce shrink / swell related pavement distress. - Significant pavement distress has been observed during construction phase with the combination of construction traffic and irrigation water / rain water getting underneath the asphalt. - If water is allowed to get underneath the asphalt or if moisture content of the base or subgrade changes significantly, then pavement distress will occur.
+External vertical moisture barrier, such as a deeper curb extending a minimum of 6 inches into subgrade, will reduce water getting underneath the asphalt.